lundkvistbenjamin/lundkvistbenjamin/README.md

 ### 🚀 Professional Summary
 I am an **IT Engineer** specializing in **Data Engineering and Machine Learning**.

-Over an 11-year tenure in industrial operations, I evolved into a specialized role focused on **ABB and Fanuc robotics programming**.
+Over an 11-year tenure in industrial operations, I evolved into a specialized role focused on the maintenance of **ABB and Fanuc robotis**.
 This decade-long experience provided me with a deep, practical foundation in systems logic and industrial-scale troubleshooting, which I now apply to building robust data architectures and machine learning pipelines.

 - 🎓 **B.Eng in IT** from Arcada University of Applied Sciences (**GPA: 4.7/5.0**).
 - 🧠 **Thesis:** Developed *EduAutoFE*, a pedagogical CLI tool that automates feature engineering and uses heuristic validation to flag data noise.